TjWheeler/office365-devscripts/README.md

 - Test-SPConnection.ps1 - Connects to SharePoint to confirm connectivity
 - Set-ModernExperience.ps1 - Sets the modern experience enabled/disabled on a Site Collection
 - Start.ps1 - Automatically called by the scripts to load required modules.
 You can optionally call this when opening a new powershell window.
+- Get-UserProfile.ps1 - Gets 1 or more profiles that match a specified parameter and outputs the User Profile Properties in SharePoint